andyjzhong/roast/README.md

 -   Add a new order type indicator to differentiate between new orders and old orders.
 -   Add a New Order button.
 -   Minor responsive styling.
 -   Add wiggle for when new ticket orders are added.
+3 to 4:30

 #### Other
 -   TBD